AlexanderVegazo26/pet-store-api-test/README.md

 ### Functional Testing Workflow

-- Automatically runs on push to main branch
+- Automatically runs on push to main branch (if related changes where affected)
+- Can be triggered manually from actions tab in github
 - Executes all functional tests
 - Generates and publishes test reports
 - Available at: `https://alexandervegazo26.github.io/pet-store-api-test/api-test-automation/report/`

 ### Performance Testing Workflow

+- Automatically runs on push to main branch (if related changes where affected)
+- Automatically runs on push to main branch
-- Can be triggered manually or on push
+- Can be triggered manually from actions tab in github
 - Executes performance simulations
 - Generates and publishes performance reports
 - Available at: `https://alexandervegazo26.github.io/pet-store-api-test/api-test-performance/`